FPRI BMB Ukraine: 2.5mn refugees have fled the country as fighting escalates

 Zelenskiy claims that about 1,300 Ukrainian troops have been killed so far in the invasion, while he says Russian forces have lost “around 12,000 men.”
 These numbers are almost certainly exaggerated in both directions.

 Diplomatic efforts have thus far not been successful at resolving the conflict.
-Last week, Zelenskiy said he is ready to compromise on the status of Crimea and the Donbas region, although a Ukrainian aide later stated that Ukraine would not cede “a single inch” of territory.
+Last week, Zelenskiy said he was ready to compromise on the status of Crimea and the Donbas region, although a Ukrainian aide later stated that Ukraine would not cede “a single inch” of territory.

-Three-way talks between the Foreign Ministers of Russia, Ukraine, and Turkey in the Turkish city of Antalya failed to reach an agreement on humanitarian issues on Thursday.
+Three-way talks between the Foreign Ministers of Russia, Ukraine and Turkey in the Turkish city of Antalya failed to reach an agreement on humanitarian issues on March 10.
 Ukrainian Foreign Minister Dmytro Kuleba said “no progress” had been made toward a ceasefire at the meetings.

 Ukrainian and Russian delegations have also been meeting for negotiations in Belarus.

 Ukraine accused Russia of planning a fake “referendum” in the Ukrainian city of Kherson.
-Russian forces seized the city on March 3 after a three-day siege, and are now planning to stage a referendum to pretend there is popular support for a “people's republic” in Kherson according to Ukrainian officials.
+Russian forces seized the city on March 3 after a three-day siege, and are now planning to stage a referendum to pretend there is popular support for a “people's republic” in Kherson, according to Ukrainian officials.

 -